 - I suggest that he beat the drum (as opposed to “he beats the drum”, used to express an opinion)

-As Wikipedia points out, there are also two other distinctive constructions which are so archaic that they often sound flat-out wrong to the modern ear:
+As Wikipedia points out, there are also two other distinctive constructions which have drifted far enough from common speech to sound flat-out wrong to some modern English-speakers:

 - And if he be not able

 - I will ensure that he leave immediately (“[ensure] [that he leave]” as opposed to “[ensure that] [he leaves]“)